 What do students already understand about the HPE underlying concepts from other learning contexts?
 What do students already know from previous learning in AoD education?

-Which drugs to focus on and at which year levels (Years 9-13)?
+Which drugs to focus on and at which year levels (Years 7-13)?
 Alcohol, cannabis, tobacco, other drugs?

-To develop the building blocks required for health education learning pathways across the NZC, programme coverage should consider a combination of: The big ideas Developing understanding of hauora and well- being in relation to AoD use Knowledge about factors leading to AoD use and misuse - people's knowledge, attitudes, values, behaviours, etc Strategies for supporting well- being in relation to AoD use Personal or individual aspects of AoD use Personal health and physical development The HPE strands AoD use and interactions with others Relationships with other people The H Wider societal considerations of AoD use eg cultural, legal, media, advertising Healthy communities and environments
+To develop the building blocks required for health education learning pathways across the NZC, programme coverage should consider a combination of: The big ideas

+Developing understanding of hauora and wellbeing in relation to AoD use Knowledge about factors leading to AoD use and misuse - people's knowledge, attitudes, values, behaviours, etc. Strategies for supporting wellbeing in relation to AoD use

+Personal or individual

+aspects of AoD use

+Personal health and physical

+development

+ds AoD use and interactions

+strands with others

+Relationships with other

+1 PE people

+The HPE Wider societal

+F considerations of AoD

+use e.g. cultural, legal,

+media, advertising

+Healthy communities and

+environments